 It is important to understand what you will experience when you undergo an Awake Tummy Tuck procedure.
 The procedure usually proceeds in this manner:

 You will come in for consultation to determine if Awake Tummy Tuck is a good procedure for you.
-After discussion and evaluation Awake Tummy Tuck is chosen as the best procedure.
-A pre-operative evaluation is scheduled for you.
+After discussion and evaluation, Awake Tummy Tuck is chosen as the best procedure.
+Pre-Operative evaluation is scheduled for you.

 - Written consents for liposuction and Awake (Avelar) Abdominoplasty